3083603381857379

 We all know that oxidative stress is bad for us, but do we know what it is?
 And more importantly, do we know what we can do to reduce its harmful effects?
 In this blog post, I'll introduce you to two antioxidants that may help alleviate the problems caused by oxidative stress: glutathione and NAC.
 Stay tuned for information on how they work and some of their potential benefits.

 Free radicals are unstable atoms that can create damage to the body.
 They are produced when the body breaks down food or is exposed to cigarette smoke and other pollutants.
 These can also be generated by ultraviolet light from the sun.
-In addition, they are a natural by-product of many chemical reactions in the body.
+In addition, they are a natural byproduct of many chemical reactions in the body.
 While some free radicals are necessary for proper cell function, too many can lead to cell damage.
 This cell damage can contribute to the development of cancer, heart disease, and other conditions.
-Antioxidants scavenge free radicals and help to protect cells from damage. '
+Antioxidants scavenge free radicals and help to protect cells from damage.

 Glutathione - the Master Antioxidant